What Is Family Practice Billing?

 What is chronic care management and how does it generate revenue?

 CCM (CPT 99490, 99491) reimburses for non-face-to-face care coordination for patients with two or more chronic conditions.
-Typically worth $40-60 per patient per month, it requires 20+ minutes of clinical staff time, documented patient consent, and a comprehensive care plan.
+Typically worth $40-60 per patient per month, it requires 20+ minutes of clinical staff time, documented patient consent, and a full care plan.
 We help implement and bill CCM programs.

 How do you prevent undercoding of E/M visits?